 - 5. The issue is informed choice.
 We strongly believe that if a family member is told about the condition of the body, he or she will know whether or not they can handle it.
 Some will want to see and others will change their mind.
-Even being allowed to touch a hand is helpful if the entire body cannot be viewed. - Example: A woman's son was killed in car crash.
+Even being allowed to touch a hand is helpful if the entire body cannot be viewed. - a.
+Example: A woman's son was killed in a car crash.
 He ran head-on into telephone pole and his head was split in two.
 She wanted to go to medical examiner's office to see him.
 She was told no initially, but she insisted.
 After more persistence, she was allowed to see her son's body, but his head was covered.
 She mourned appropriately.
 She then said she wanted to see his head.
 Again, she was told no at first, but she insisted.
 So they removed the towel from his head.
 She looked just a couple of seconds, then looked away.
-The mother displayed no traumatic outcry or loss of control.
+The mother displayed no traumatic outcry or loss of control. - b.
+Example: A baby's neck was broken in car crash and baby died quickly.
+Mother desperately wanted to hold child.
+Police officer said no, but later gave in.
+She held the child about five minutes, crying and rocking, then willingly handed the baby back to the officer. - c.
+If a suicide, allow the family to be with the body privately after the crime scene is maintained.
+Don't deny access to a suicide note unless it must be kept as evidence.
+It is the only link they have with their loved one.
+If they need to talk, allow them to ask questions about the "how."
+Don't try to push them on "why" questions. - 6.
+The tendency of all of us in care-giving professions is to over-protect.
+Refusal enhances the fear and powerlessness already beginning to overwhelm the family.
+Give as many choices as possible.